gocheaphosting/beacon-wiki/Deploy-Canvas-LMS-Install-in-nginx.md

 ## Installing Postgres
-Follow [Postgresql ](https://github.com/m-narayan/beacon/wiki/Postgresql-Config) install to make sure that the database is ready
+Follow [Postgresql install ](https://github.com/m-narayan/beacon/wiki/Install-Postgresql) install to make sure that the database is ready

 ## Create user and databases for canvas